richelbilderbeek/travis_cpp_tutorial/docs/tutorial.md

 This tutorial is aimed at the beginner.

-**Introduction of new terms and tools** All terms and tools are introduced shortly once, by a 'What is' paragraph.
+**Introduction of new terms and tools** All terms and tools are introduced briefly once, by a 'What is' paragraph.
 This allows a beginner to have a general idea about what the term/tool is, without going in-depth.
 Also, this allows for those more knowledgeable to skim the paragraph.

 **Repetitiveness** To allow skimming, most chapters follow the same structure.
 Sometimes the exact same wording is used.
 This is counteracted by referring to earlier chapters.